x1B/ax-developer-tools-widget/README.md

 *R6.5* If the enabled-flag value is `false`, a button MUST NOT be rendered, even if the _button_ feature has been enabled (see above).

+*R6.6* If the enabled-flag value is `false`, the pattern tracker (see below) must always be disabled.

+### 7. Pattern Tracking (tracker)

+The widget must allow to track and validate _pattern events_ (resource, actions, flags) published by widgets on the page.

+*R7.1* The widget MUST allow to enable a pattern tracker (default: disabled)

+*R7.2* If the tracker is enabled, the widget MUST watch _takeActionRequest_, _willTakeAction_ and _didTakeAction_ events and report problems using log-level WARN.

+*R7.3* If the tracker is enabled, the widget MUST watch _didUpdate_ and _didReplace_ events and report problems using log-level WARN.

+*R7.4* If the tracker is enabled, the widget MUST watch _didChangeFlag_ events and report problems using log-level WARN.

 ## Integration